robsann/robsann/README.md

 <h1 align="center"><code>SysAdmin Concepts</code></h1>

 ## 💾 Linux File System
 The Linux File System is a hierarchical structure that organizes and stores files on a Linux system.
-It uses a tree-like directory structure, starting with the root directory ("/"), with directories and files arranged in a systematic manner to facilitate efficient file management and access.
+It uses a tree-like directory structure, starting with the root directory ("/"), with directories and files arranged systematically to facilitate efficient file management and access.

 <div align="left">
 <img src='images/linux_file_system.png' width="50%">